Simon-Says-Chau/Swag-Mobile/README.md

 #Bugs

 Some errors that we had were detecting specific values for the Infrared Transmitters.
-The values varied greatly due to exposure of various frequencies of light.
+We did not consider the IR light from the Sun and our values varied greatly due to exposure of various frequencies of light.